nspack/p/README.md

 [CVE-2025-60251](https://cve.org/CVERecord?id=CVE-2025-60251)

 ## Paper
-The research from this repo is incorporated into a paper that presents a systematic security assessment of the Unitree G1 .
+The research from this repo is incorporated into a paper that presents a systematic security assessment of the Unitree G1.
+The reaserch impact is however NOT limited to just the G1, rather the entire Unitree product line from starting with the Go2 series.
+The code on newer Unitree bots appears to be a fork of the Go2 codebase, specifically making the Go1 lineage, and other pre-Go2 Unitree bots not vulnerable.
+All modern variants are however impacted at this time.
+Unitree has yet to release an advisory clarifying the *exact* impact across the product line.

 Link to Paper: [https://arxiv.org/abs/2509.14139](https://arxiv.org/abs/2509.14139)
 Title: *Cybersecurity AI: Humanoid Robots as Attack Vectors*
 Authors: *Víctor Mayoral-Vilches, Andreas Makris, Kevin Finisterre*